Purchasing your very own home is considered by many to be a significant milestone.

 It is a massive achievement for many.

-While it may be an exciting moment for you, you must stay clear of common first-time home buying mistakes.
+While it may be an exciting moment for you, you must stay clear of common first-time home-buying mistakes say the experts at Interest.

 It can be a fascinating event to become your homeowner.